Stronghold (series): Stronghold 2

 The direct sequel to the first game and the third overall game in the series, Stronghold 2, was released in April 2005.
 The game engine was enhanced to provide fully 3D graphics.
 Other changes include new military and peace campaigns and the addition of crime and punishment.
 It also included many new characters and changed the types of walls and towers that can be added to a castle.
 However, the series' unique real-time map editor was replaced with a still-life one.

 Upon its release, many players were outraged by the game's frequent crashes, lag (even while playing offline on a computer with exceptional hardware), and overall buggy nature.
 Firefly Studios paid much attention to the gaming community's complaints, and promised fixes in later patches.
 The majority of complaints stopped with patch 1.2.
 Patch 1.3.1, released on October 28, 2005, brought a "Conquest Trail" to the game, similar to that of Stronghold: Crusader.
 Stronghold 2 Deluxe was later released, containing all of the patches and new content.

 Critically, Stronghold 2 received generally mixed reviews, with criticism directed at the bugs present in the initial release and the gameplay.
 To promote Stronghold 2, a ten-level Flash game was created, called Castle Attack 2.
 The aim of the game was to balance building a castle and defending it.

 Stronghold Legends

-The fourth game in the series, Stronghold Legends, contains 24 missions spanning three different campaigns: King Arthur and his Knights of the Round Table, Count Vlad Dracul, and Siegfried of Germany.
+Stronghold Legends is a Stronghold 2 spin-off that contains 24 missions spanning three different campaigns: King Arthur and his Knights of the Round Table, Count Vlad Dracul, and Siegfried of Germany.
 This sequel contains a new feature that allows the player to control human and mythical armies.
 Creatures like dragons and witches can be created in Stronghold Legends.

-Stronghold Crusader Extreme

-The fifth game, Stronghold Crusader Extreme, is largely the same as Stronghold: Crusader, but with an expanded unit cap, allowing thousands of units to be on screen at once (instead of the hundreds in Stronghold: Crusader).
-It also includes an updated version of the original Stronghold: Crusader game with new AI and maps.